SEU-hk/PartialCLIP/README.md

 **LT-PLL**: The number of instances follows a long-tailed distribution.

 **ID-PLL**: The noisy labels are very similar to the ground-truth label.
 The genneration process of candidate sets are dependent on instance itself.

+### Candidate label set generation strategies
+**Uniform Sampling Strategy (USS)**: For each sample, aside from the ground truth label, the remaining ( K-1 ) labels each have two possible states—either included in the candidate label set or not.
+Importantly, every possible candidate label set (regardless of its size) has an equal probability of being generated.

+**Flip Probability Sampling Strategy (FPS)**: For each instance, each false-positive label ( y ) is incorporated into the candidate label set with a fixed probability parameter η.

+**Instance-Dependent Generation**: This method employs a lightweight neural network to generate instance-specific candidate label sets, which are tailored to the unique characteristics of each individual sample.

 ## Pretrained Weights